About the course

 Our PGCE programme design is informed by research and is responsive to developments in primary education.
 The programme aims to produce creative and critically reflective teachers able to meet the needs of all schools.
 The course prepares you to teach across the 5-11 age ranges and is structured around five modules - a combination of taught modules based at the University and placement modules based in schools or educational settings.

 You will undertake studies in all elements of primary education; extend your knowledge of learning and teaching, of the breadth and scope of the curriculum and the professional skills associated with high-quality teaching.
-You will then apply these areas of understanding and skill to classroom practice during two assessed placements in schools or educational settings, totaling 120 days.
+You will then apply these areas of understanding and skill to classroom practice during two assessed placements in schools or educational settings, totalling 120 days.

 Upon successful completion of the course you will be awarded a PGCE (the potential for up to 60 Master’s level credits) with recommendations for the award of Qualified Teacher Status (QTS).